gsauthof/utility/README.md

 memory issues with noisy long running commands.
 Other differences are documented in the unittest cases (cf.
 `test/chronic.py`).

+## Chronicc

+Chronicc is a C++ implementation of Chronic.
+The main difference is the usage of exceptions, thus simplifying the error reporting.

 ## Build Instructions